 Rashmi is a dance practitioner, trained in the South Indian classical dance styles – Mohiniyattam and Bharatanatyam.
 She also runs the dance company, RSK Dance.

-James Wilson is Events Co-ordinator at Leeds College of Music where he manages the delivery of internal and external events, graduation ceremonies and Sounds Like THIS Festival.
+James Wilson is Events Co-ordinator at Leeds Conservatoire where he manages the delivery of internal and external events, graduation ceremonies and Sounds Like THIS Festival.

 James is a flute player specialising in contemporary music.
 In 2020, he stars in Quantaform Series, a short film based on the music of Ambrose Field and produced by Screen Yorkshire.
 He has commissioned and premiered works by Gregory Emfietzis, James E. Stephenson and Sohrab Uduman, and contributed articles to the British Flute Society.